-The scope of work for Option 2 is similar to Option 1 with the only difference being deferring the asset replacement by 5 years.
+The scope of work for Option 2 is similar to Option 1 with the only difference being deferring the asset replacement by 5 years and requiring refurbishment of the transformers to address urgent condition related issues.

 3.3.
 Options considered and not progressed